ampl/mp/doc/rst/components.rst

 - `mp::pre::ValueMap` is a map of node values, where the key usually corresponds to an item subcategory.
 For example, Gurobi distinguishes attributes for the following constraint categories: linear, quadratic, SOS, general.
-Thus, the conversion graph needs to have these four types of target nodes for constraint
+Thus, the reformulation graph needs to have these four types of target nodes for constraint
   values:

   .. code-block:: c++